IBM/blockchainbean2/README.md

 # Flow Description
 1. User submits transactions in the web UI.
-2. The transaction is submitted to the Cloud Foundry application, connected to the IBM Blockchain Platform 2.0.
+2. The transaction is submitted to the Cloud Foundry application, connected to the IBM Blockchain Platform V2 Beta.
 3. If the transaction conforms to the business logic, the ledger is updated and a block is appended to our chain.

 # Included components
-*	[IBM Blockchain Platform 2.0](https://console.bluemix.net/docs/services/blockchain/howto/ibp-v2-deploy-iks.html#ibp-v2-deploy-iks) gives you total control of your blockchain network with a user interface that can simplify and accelerate your journey to deploy and manage blockchain components on the IBM Cloud Kubernetes Service.
+*	[IBM Blockchain Platform V2 Beta](https://console.bluemix.net/docs/services/blockchain/howto/ibp-v2-deploy-iks.html#ibp-v2-deploy-iks) gives you total control of your blockchain network with a user interface that can simplify and accelerate your journey to deploy and manage blockchain components on the IBM Cloud Kubernetes Service.
 *	[IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service) gcreates a cluster of compute hosts and deploys highly available containers.
 A Kubernetes cluster lets you securely manage the resources that you need to quickly deploy, update, and scale applications.
 * [IBM Blockchain Platform Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform) is designed to assist users in developing, testing, and deploying smart contracts -- including connecting to Hyperledger Fabric environments.